Galactosialidosis: Signs and symptoms

 The signs and symptoms of galactosialidosis range from mild to severe, and can vary amongst patients depending on the age of the individual when symptoms begin as well as the specific subtype of disease each person has.
 Symptoms can also vary amongst individuals within the same subtype, but it is known that the earlier a person shows symptoms, the more severe the disease tends to progress over time.

-Individuals who are diagnosed with early infantile galactosialidosis have symptoms which present just before or after birth and tend to be most severe.
-The most common symptoms include abnormal fluid build up, hepatosplenomegaly, enlarged heart, abnormal bone development, kidney disease that progressively worsens, coarse facial features, and a cherry red spot on the back of the eye.
+Individuals who are diagnosed with early infantile galactosialidosis have symptoms that present just before or after birth and tend to be most severe.
+The most common symptoms include abnormal fluid build-up, hepatosplenomegaly, enlarged heart, abnormal bone development, kidney disease that progressively worsens, coarse facial features, and a cherry red spot on the back of the eye.

-Those who are diagnosed with late infantile subtype have symptoms which are similar to early infantile, except that they present around 6 months of age and tend to be less severe.
+Those who are diagnosed with late infantile subtype have symptoms that are similar to early infantile, except that they present around six months of age and tend to be less severe.
 Additional symptoms in this subtype can include growth problems, hearing or vision problems, and seizures.